CentreForDigitalHumanities/Basics-of-Statistics/instructions20211007.md

 ---

-We look forward to see you next week!
+We look forward to see you soon!

 With kind regards,